-Remind the alarm monitoring company or fire department of your drill.

-- Sound the alarm. - B Have a designated person from your crisis response team walk to the front and announce to the congregation that a fire drill is now in progress and share the following:
+- Remind the alarm monitoring company or fire department of your drill. - 2.
+Sound the alarm. - 3.
+Have a designated person from your crisis response team walk to the front and announce to the congregation that a fire drill is now in progress and share the following:

 We request that everyone take part in this Fire Drill and follow emergency evacuation procedures.
 Your participation and cooperation will help ensure that our plan is safe and workable and that everyone knows what to do in case of an emergency.
-Please remain calm and make space for those in wheelchairs and anyone needing special assistance as we all evacuate to our church's designated area.
+Please remain calm and make space for those in wheelchairs and anyone needing special assistance as we all evacuate to your church's designated area.

-Start your timer to evaluate how long it takes to clear the building.
+- 4. Start your timer to evaluate how long it takes to clear the building. - 5.
+Have members of your crisis response team direct congregants to the appropriate exits and watch and assist those needing assistance.

-- Have members of your crisis response team direct congregants to the appropriate exits and watch and assist those needing assistance. - Have a designated member of your crisis response team sweep the building to be sure all have evacuated. - Wait until everyone is out of the building and gathered in the designated area.
+- 6. Have a designated member of your crisis response team sweep the building to ensure that all have evacuate-and when possible-all doors and windows are closed behind them. - 7.
+Wait until everyone is out of the building and gathered in the designated area.
 Stop the timer.
 The first drill will take longer because it is new to everyone.
-As you practice and conduct more drills, evacuation time will decrease. - Reset the alarm. - Call the alarm monitoring company or fire department and let them know that the drill has been concluded and the alarm is reset. - Allow the congregation to re-enter the building.
+As you practice and conduct more drills, evacuation time will decrease. - 8.
+Reset the alarm. - 9.
+Call the alarm monitoring company or fire department and let them know that the drill has been concluded and the alarm is reset. - 10.
+Allow the congregation to re-enter the building.